Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Best for: Beach club lovers, water sports enthusiasts, couples.

-Getting there: Twenty-five minutes from Philipsburg, well-signed from the main road.
+Getting there: About 25 to 30 minutes from Philipsburg, well-signed from the main road.

-Insider tip: Visit on a weekday.
-Even on busy days, walking five minutes south along the sand puts you in open space -- the beach is enormous.
+Local tip: Visit on a weekday.
+Even on busy days, walking five minutes south along the sand puts you in open space — the beach is enormous.

 Best for: Couples, travelers tired of tourist crowds.